Icenium/bond-content/grocery-list/lesson-2.md

 <hr data-action="end" />

-You can have a dummy user that you can use to test your app with.
+Now you have a dummy user account to test your app with.
 Before we head back to your app though, we have to make one tweak to the Groceries content type you created in the last lesson.

 <hr data-action="start" />